Ehyaei/RTLNotes/README.md

 # Features

-The `RTLNotes` package contains report and presentation templates in PDF, HTML, Office formats.
-In the articles area, you’ll find an introduction to each template as well as instructions on how to config it.
+The `RTLNotes` package contains report and presentation templates in PDF and Gitbook formats.
+In the articles section, you’ll find an introduction to each template as well as instructions on how to config it.
 The templates that have been implemented so far are as follows: